-Adapted from Pathway to Violence, Calhoun & Weston, 2003.
+Rethinking the Path to Intended Violence, Calhoun & Weston 2021

 Individuals on the pathway to violence have a grievance, feel wronged, or want to further an extreme belief.
 Many people experience grievances, but few will move on to the next step of contemplating violence as a solution to their grievance or problem.
 There are often noticeable behaviors when someone is thinking about using violence to solve their grievance.
 For example: